eclipse-keypop/keypop-api-docs/README.md

 ## License

-This project is licensed under the Eclipse Public License - v 2.0.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.